-Cheeks Bend Bluff View Trail Professional Review and Guide
+Cheeks Bend Bluff View Trail Professional Guide

 "Explore this recent addition to the Tennessee State Natural Areas holdings, Cheeks Bend.
 Part of the 2,135-acre Duck River State Natural Area Complex, the trail travels along a bluff overlooking the Duck River and includes a special surprise - a side trip through a cave, where you can enter on a bluff top and emerge near the Duck at the base of the bluff.
 This trail leads to a cave with a hundred-foot-or-so passage that leads from a river bluff overlooking the Duck River to the base of the same bluff.